sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/4000 - sections-example-nested-columns.md

 Overview
 -----

-To give a brief overview of using vertical sections for columns, the following image shows capturing numbered sections and their columns with these steps:
+To give a brief overview of using vertical sections for columns, the following image shows extracting numbered headings and their columns with these steps:

 1. define a section group
 2. define a nested vertical section  group